cc-archive/sotc-2014/www/_source/report.md

 We believe that that sharing --- sometimes it takes place instantly, sometimes across generations --- is how society grows and culture develops.
 We also believe that copyright can often get in the way, usually without the copyright-holder's intention.
 That's why we created the Creative Commons licenses.

 {% capture sidebar %}{% include pullquote.html align="right" quote="Millions of creators around the world use CC licenses to give others permission to use their work in ways that they wouldn't be allowed to.
-Those millions of users are the proof that Creative Commons works." %}{% endcapture %}
+Those millions of users are the proof that Creative Commons works." tweet="Millions of creators around the world share their works openly under Creative Commons licenses." %}{% endcapture %}
 {{ sidebar | markdownify }}

 Millions of creators around the world use CC licenses to give others permission to use their work in ways that they wouldn't be allowed to.
 Those millions of users are the proof that Creative Commons works.